 git commit -s useful.

 When contributing, you must adhere to the Code of Conduct, which is available at: https://github.com/lxc/lxd/blob/master/CODE_OF_CONDUCT.md

 Getting Started Developing#

 Follow the steps below to set up your development environment to get started working on new features for LXD.

 To build the dependencies, follow the instructions in Installing LXD from source.

-After building your dependencies, you can now add your GitHub fork as a remote and switch to it:
+After building your dependencies, you can now add your GitHub fork as a remote:

 Finally, you should be able to